Clubs and Organizations Directory

 CSUN Communication Association

-This organization is to serve the students of the Communication Studies Department by: creating a support system among students and faculty, provide workshops, study sessions, activities, and opportunities to learn and grow in their field, and motivating students to advance towards graduate studies.
+This organization is to serve the students of the Communication Studies Department by: creating a support system among the students and faculty, providing workshops, study sessions, activities, and opportunities to learn and grow in their field, and motivating students to advance towards graduate studies.

 CSUN Cross-Cultural Friendship Club